joshrosso/dotcom/content/c/arch-windows-install.md

 1. Click `Change what the power buttons do`.

-1. Click `Change settings that are unavailble`.
+1. Clickk `Change settings that are unavailable`.

 1. Uncheck `Turn on fast startup (recommended)`.